RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ### Include Metadata

 Another pitfall I often see is not injecting metadata alongside the chunk’s text.
 Things like parent document text, its creation date, link, or author name can enrich the AI answers to be more relevant and point the user to the source material.
+For example, in a legal document retrieval system, metadata like case number, court, and jurisdiction can be crucial.

 ## UX